Moors murders: Brady

-Following his conviction Brady was moved to HM Prison Durham, where he asked to live in solitary confinement.
+Following his conviction, Brady was moved to Durham Prison, where he asked to live in solitary confinement.
 He spent nineteen years in mainstream prisons before being diagnosed as a psychopath in November 1985 and sent to the high-security Park Lane Hospital, now Ashworth Hospital, in Maghull, Merseyside; he made it clear that he never wanted to be released.

 The trial judge recommended that Brady's life sentence should mean life, and successive Home Secretaries agreed with that decision.
-In 1982, the Lord Chief Justice Lord Lane said of Brady: "this is the case if ever there is to be one when a man should stay in prison till he dies".
-The November 2007 death of John Straffen, who had spent 55 years in prison for murdering three children, meant that Brady became the longest-serving prisoner in England and Wales.
+In 1982, the Lord Chief Justice Lord Lane said of Brady: "This is the case if ever there is to be one when a man should stay in prison till he dies."
+The November 2007 death of John Straffen, who had spent fifty-five years in prison for murdering three children, meant that Brady became the longest-serving prisoner in England and Wales.

-Although Brady refused to work with Ashworth's psychiatrists, he occasionally corresponded with people outside the hospitalsubject to prison authorities' censorship including Lord Longford, writer Colin Wilson, and various journalists.
+Although Brady refused to work with Ashworth's psychiatrists, he occasionally corresponded with people outside the hospital – subject to prison authorities' censorship – including Lord Longford, writer Colin Wilson and various journalists.
 In one letter, written in 2005, Brady claimed that the murders were "merely an existential exercise of just over a year, which was concluded in December 1964".
 By then, he claimed, he and Hindley had turned their attention to armed robbery, for which they had begun to prepare by acquiring guns and vehicles.
 (Note: Forensic psychologist Chris Cowley writes, "So there was a gap in the murder cycle, this is not unusual with serial killers, but in most cases the gaps between murders get shorter, not longer.
-The so-called "cooling-off" periods diminish on a timeline.
+The so-called 'cooling-off' periods diminish on a timeline.
 In Brady's case, this did not happen: it went the other way.
-So their next killing [i.e. Evans] was out of sequence and it went badly wrong for pretty much everyone concerned, not least their victim.)
+So their next killing [i.e. Evans] was out of sequence and it went badly wrong for pretty much everyone concerned, not least their victim.")

 During several years of interactions with forensic psychologist Chris Cowley, including face-to-face meetings, Brady told him of an "aesthetic fascination [he had] with guns", despite his never having used one to kill.
 He complained bitterly about conditions at Ashworth, which he hated.
 In 1999, his right wrist was broken in what he claimed was an "hour-long, unprovoked attack" by staff.
 Brady subsequently went on hunger strike, but while English law allows patients to refuse treatment, those being treated for mental disorders under the Mental Health Act 1983 have no such right if the treatment is for their mental disorder.
 He was therefore force-fed and transferred to another hospital for tests after he fell ill.
 Brady recovered and in March 2000 asked for a judicial review of the legality of the decision to force-feed him, but was refused permission.